 Identifying the Hair Bulb

-When hair is pulled from the root, you might see a soft, white bulb at the end.
-This club-shaped structure anchors the strand within the follicle.
-The bulb is part of the hair shaft, not the follicle.
+When a strand is pulled from the root, you might see a soft, white bulb at the end.
+This club-shaped structure anchors it within the follicle.
+The bulb is part of the hair shaft, not the follicle itself.

-Seeing the bulb doesn’t mean permanent damage.
-It often shows that the hair was in the telogen phase and not ripped from the growing anagen phase.
+Seeing the bulb does not mean permanent damage occurred.
+It often shows that the strand was in the telogen phase and was not ripped from an active anagen-phase follicle.

 Root Pulling vs Shedding: Key Differences